michaelbrownuc/GadgetSetAnalyzer/README.md

 ## Dependencies
 The static analyzer is dependent upon the following third party packages:

- 1. ROPgadget - for collecting gadget based information from binaries
+ 1. ROPgadget (SRI verison) - for collecting gadget based information from binaries.
- 2. Microgadget Scanner - limited release tool used determining expressivity of gadget sets.
- 3. angr - for finding source code functions associated with introduced gadgets.
+ 2. angr - for finding source code functions associated with introduced gadgets.

 ## Installing
 To install the analyzer: